vondrakt/nanopore-read-annotation/README.md

 > - -c coding table specific for protein domain
 > - -g gff file with protein domains annotation

-The coding table specific for protein domains contain information about domain classification and type(according REXdb classification).
+The coding table specific for protein domains contains information about domain classification and type(according REXdb classification).
 The example of coding table for protein domain can be found in file [reference_database_satellites_and_Ogre_domains.coding_table](./testing_data_protein_domains/reference_database_Ogre_domains.coding_table)